ibm-cloud-docs/vpc/backup_service_vpc_about.md

 This release has the following limitations.

-* Backups are restricted to a single region.
-You cannot share backups or create backup policies across regions.
 * You can create up to 10 backup policies per account.
 * You can take a total of 750 backups per volume based on your backup policy, in your account and region.
 If you exceed this limit, no further backups are taken.
 * The first backup and the entire volume backup cannot exceed 10 TB.
 * You can't take a backup of a detached volume.
+* You can't create a copy of a backup snapshot in the source (local) region.
+* You can create a copy of a backup in another region.
+However, only one copy of the backup snapshot can exist in each region.

-## Next Steps
+## Next steps
 {: #backup-next-steps}

 Review [best practices](/docs/vpc?topic=vpc-backups-vpc-best-practices) for creating a backup policy and the [planning checklist](/docs/vpc?topic=vpc-backups-vpc-planning).
 Afterward, you can [create backup policies](/docs/vpc?topic=vpc-create-backup-policy-and-plan).